judsonlmoore/judsonlmoore.com/_posts/blog/2020-03-04-consequences-of-rotary-youth-programs.md

 In this role, I was part of the Governor's Taskforce on Emergency Preparedness, I worked with FEMA, the International Red Cross, local and state police, and many other first responder agencies.
 I literally rewrote the book on how the Red Cross should respond to emergencies in southern Louisiana.
 When Hurricane Gustav hit the region in 2008 I showed back up to volunteer and the Red Cross shelter managers I met had my plan printed in their go-boxes.
 This was one of my proudest moments and I hope that my effort has served the region well ever since.

-{% cloudinary /assets/images/2020/02/showing-up-by-volunteering.jpeg alt="" caption="" %}
+{% cloudinary /assets/images/2020/02/showing-up-by-volunteering.jpeg caption="" %}

 ### 5. Hand Raising